UUMageeCoding/2d-game-Shanester555/Assets/_Game/Documents/Notes on possible additions.markdown

 2. add conveyor belts
    1. use the same code as the moving platform to make everything a child so I could later add boxes to move on the conveyors
 3. add sprites
-   1. tilemap
-      1. have plenty of foreground tiles for secrets
-   2. player
+   1. player
       1. animate face
-      2. animate gear and possibly wheel seperately from rest of body
-      3. make the gear speed up when other animations are playing for smoother animation
-      4. update sprite when permanent upgrades are found
+      2. update sprite when permanent upgrades are found
-   3. moving platforms
-   4. collectables
+   2. collectables
       1. have the upgrades be parts from other bots in the factory
-      2. have the common collectables be silver versions of the player's golden gear
 4. other robots?
    1. have them be fairly static in behaviour, just some flavour for the game
 5. switches and doors